mjhborja/functional_coverage_sv/README.md

 [2] D. Smith and J. Aynsley, “A Practical Look at SystemVerilog Coverage – Tips, Tricks, and Gotchas,” presented at the DVCon, United States, Mar.
 2011.

 ## Note to reader
-The review content including comments to the original source code, analysis, diagrams and overall presentation of the topic is Martin's original contribution.
+The review content, including comments to the original source code, analysis, diagrams and overall presentation of the topic, is Martin's original contribution.
+The source code for this post is not Martin's work.